SaptakS/openproject-docs/source/localizable/user-guide/projects/index.html.md

 ## Project Settings

 You can specify further advanced settings for your project.
-Navigate to your project settings by [selecting a project](#select-a-project), and click **Project settings** in the project menu on the bottom and select the tab **Information**.
+Navigate to your project settings by [selecting a project](#select-a-project), and click **Project settings** in the project menu on the bottom.

 - You can define whether the project should have a parent by selecting **Subproject of**.
 This way, you can [change the project hierarchy](#change-the-project-hierarchy).